DarkDesire/data-engineering-gcp/practice-exam/data-engineer-2.md

 **Not D.** Set up the report to use the Viewer's credentials to access the underlying data in BigQuery, and verify that the 'Enable cache' checkbox is not selected for the report.

 ---
+**Correct B.** This is correct because you must set Owner credentials to use the 'enable cache' option in BigQuery.
+It is also a Google best practice to use the ‘enable cache’ option when the business scenario calls for using prefetch caching.
+1) Report must use Owner's Credentials.
+2) You don't need to tell the users not to use the report, you need to tell the system to use Query and Pre-fetch caching to cut down on BigQuery jobs.
 **Not C-D.** This is not correct because a cache auto-expires every 12 hours; a prefetch cache is only for data sources that use the Owner's credentials (not the Viewer's credentials).

 ---